CUAHSI/gallery/source/gallery/python/research/Data and models for exploring real-time control of stormwater systems/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This resource contains data and models for a neighborhood in Norfolk, Virginia USA that suffers from frequent coastal flooding.</p>
+        <p>This resource contains data and models that were used to produce results for a paper published in the Journal of Hydrology.
+The models are for a neighborhood in Norfolk, Virginia USA that suffers from frequent coastal flooding.
+The paper describes the use of active stormwater controls to mitigate this problem which will worsen with sea level rise.
+The particular type of control approach explored was model predictive control (MPC) and the Stormwater Management Model (SWMM) was used to simulate the stormwater system.
+The swmm_mpc Python package (https://github.com/UVAdMIST/swmm_mpc) was used to simulate MPC in the SWMM model.
+MPC was simulated for a number of sea level rise scenarios and the amount of flooding was compared to the system with no controls.
+The Python script that ran swmm_mpc for the sea level rise scenarios is "models/runs/hgv11.py."
+The results were compiled and plotted with scripts in the "models/results/" directory. <br><br>The citation to the Journal of Hydrology paper is<br>Jeffrey M. Sadler, Jonathan L. Goodall, Madhur Behl, Benjamin D. Bowes, Mohamed M. Morsy, Exploring real-time control of stormwater systems for mitigating flood risk due to sea level rise, Journal of Hydrology, Volume 583, 2020, 124571, ISSN 0022-1694, https://doi.org/10.1016/j.jhydrol.2020.124571.</p>
     </div>